 The mission of the Economic Support Unit is to improve the quality of life for low-income households by providing services to help them meet their needs and increase their self sufficiency.

 Food Share (FS) is provided to eligible individuals and families in the form of plastic benefits cards called the Wisconsin Quest debit card.
-Individuals and families who are interested in FS are encouraged to register on-line by clicking here or contact an Economic Support worker for an appointment.
+Applications and renewals are available on-line at https://access.wisconsin.gov, through the Call Center, by mail, or at your local agency by appointment.

 MEDICAL ASSISTANCE/BADGERCARE (MA)

 MA is a state and federally funded program that assists needy and low-income individuals and/or families to pay their medical bills.
-MA includes Healthy Start, MAPP and BadgerCare.
-Individuals and families who are interested in MA are encouraged to apply on-line by clicking here.
+MA includes Healthy Start, MAPP, Family Planning Only Services (FPOS), and BadgerCare.
+Individuals and families who are interested in MA are encouraged to apply on-line https://access.wisconsin.gov, through the Call Center, by mail, or at your local agency by appointment.
 BadgerCare greatly expands the eligibility criteria for MA and allows for families to pay premiums thereby providing more families and children with basic health insurance coverage.

 USDA Nondiscrimination Statement